PrefectHQ/prefect-helm/README.md

 ### [Prefect Worker](charts/prefect-worker/)

-:rotating_light: Workers are a beta feature and are subject to change in future releases.:rotating_light:
+:rotating_light: Workers are a beta feature and are subject to change in future releases. :rotating_light:

 [Workers](https://docs.prefect.io/latest/concepts/work-pools/#worker-overview) are lightweight polling services that retrieve scheduled runs from a work pool and execute them.